dardevelin/toml-vala/README.md

 - Unicode escape sequences (\u/\U) are not fully decoded; basic handling is implemented.
 - The `to_toml()` serializer is simple and may not preserve all formatting/comments.
 - No support for binary data or extensions beyond TOML v1.0.0.
+- Validation currently reports only the first error encountered; full multi-error validation may be improved in future versions.

 ## Contributing